goldloti2/ytdlp-GUI/update.md

 - add logger
 - code style improve
 - known bug:
-  - clicking Return To Default when custom video/audio button is checked, none video/audio button is checked rather than the default setting (fixed in 2023/04/26-3)
+  - clicking Return To Default when custom video/audio button is checked, none video/audio button is checked rather than the default setting *(fixed in 2023/04/26-3)*

 2023/04/26 - 3

-- fix bug: unexpected behavior of Return To Default button (bug in 2023/04/26-2)
+- fix bug: unexpected behavior of Return To Default button *(bug in 2023/04/26-2)*

 2023/04/26 - 4

 - add download error message box
 - remove ANSI Escape Code in messages from yt-dlp to UI

+2023/04/26 - 5

+- add icon
+- change title to "Video Downloader"
+- fix bug: long video name may stretch window horizontally, though it may take space above it *(bug in 2023/04/25-2)*